Each year, the City of West Hollywood hosts its incomparable Halloween Carnaval, one of the most unique Halloween gatherings in the world.

-- Santa Monica Boulevard between La Cienega Boulevard and Croft Avenue/Holloway Drive from 6 a.m. on Tuesday, October 31, 2017, through 6 a.m. on Wednesday, November 1, 2017;
+- Santa Monica Boulevard between La Cienega Boulevard and Holloway Drive/Croft Avenue from 6 a.m. on Thursday, October 31, 2019 through 6 a.m. on Friday, November 1, 2019;

-- Santa Monica Boulevard between Doheny Drive and La Cienega Boulevard and all adjacent side streets just to the north and south of Santa Monica Boulevard between Doheny and La Cienega from 12 p.m. on Tuesday, October 31, 2017, through 6 a.m. on Wednesday, November 1, 2017; and
+- Santa Monica Boulevard between Doheny Drive and La Cienega Boulevard and all side streets will be closed from 10 a.m. on Thursday, October 31, 2019 to 6 a.m. on Friday, November 1, 2019; and

-Additional street closure information is available on the City’s website at: www.weho.org/visitors/events-in-the-city/halloween-carnaval/street-closures.
-Due to street closures, there will be modifications to CityLine and CityLineX routes on Halloween day — details can be found at www.weho.org/cityline.
+Additional street closure information is available on the City’s website at www.weho.org/halloween.
+Due to street closures, there will be modifications to Cityline Local and Cityline Commuter service on Halloween day — details can be found at www.weho.org/cityline.

-The City will suspend permit parking restrictions for the Halloween Carnaval from 11 a.m. on Tuesday, October 31, 2017 to 12 p.m. on Wednesday, November 1, 2017.
-Parking meters will be waived citywide from 6 p.m. on Tuesday, October 31, 2017 to 2 a.m. on Wednesday, November 1, 2017.
+The City will suspend permit parking restrictions for the Halloween Carnaval from 11 a.m. on Thursday, October 31, 2019 to 12 p.m. on Friday, November 1, 2019.
+Parking meters will be waived citywide from 6 p.m. on Thursday, October 31, 2019 to 2 a.m. on Friday, November 1, 2019.
 Carnaval-goers are reminded to observe the boundaries of West Hollywood.
 If parking occurs in the City of Los Angeles or in the City of Beverly Hills, all parking restrictions must be strictly observed.
-Public parking will be available at lots throughout the City for a fee; lot location and price information is posted on the City’s website at: www.weho.org/visitors/events-in-the-city/halloween-carnaval/parking-information.
+Public parking will be available at lots throughout the City for a fee; lot location and price information is posted on the City’s website at www.weho.org/halloween.

 The City encourages Carnaval-goers to leave cars at home, to carpool, or to use public transportation options.
 Metro offers several transit options to get to West Hollywood.
 A trip planner is available at www.metro.net.

-The City will offer Carnaval-goers three free transit options to help get to and from the Halloween Carnaval:
+The City will offer Carnaval-goers two free transit options to help get to and from the Halloween Carnaval:

-- The PickUp (Special Service) – will run from 8 p.m. to 11 p.m. along Santa Monica Boulevard and will stop at all regular eastbound stops between Sweetzer Avenue/La Brea Avenue.
+- The PickUp (Special Service) — The PickUp will run from 7 p.m. to 11 p.m. along Santa Monica Boulevard and will stop at all regular eastbound stops between Sweetzer Avenue/La Brea Avenue.
 Once the PickUp reaches its La Brea Avenue stop, it will take an express route west toward the Halloween Carnaval via Melrose Avenue to its special Halloween stop on Kings Road/Santa Monica Boulevard.
-From 11 p.m. to 3 a.m., The PickUp will only run eastbound from Kings Road/Santa Monica Boulevard to La Brea Avenue/Santa Monica Boulevard.
+From 11 p.m. to 3 a.m., The PickUp will only provide eastbound service from Kings Road/Santa Monica Boulevard to La Brea Avenue/Santa Monica Boulevard.

-West Hollywood Halloween Carnaval 2017 is sponsored by the City of West Hollywood and produced with Authentic, a branded entertainment and experiential marketing agency that has enjoyed a successful partnership around Halloween Carnaval and other City events for many years.
+West Hollywood Halloween Carnaval 2019 is organized by the City of West Hollywood and produced with Authentic, a branded entertainment and experiential marketing agency that has enjoyed a successful partnership around Halloween Carnaval and other City events for many years.